 - Those able to give at least 10 days of volunteer time

-Volunteers will be helping sort through donations in the project warehouse and distribute food, clothing, hygiene products and other goods into the camp.
-The nearest airport to Filippiada is Preveza, alternatives are Thessaloniki or Athens.
-Volunteer accommodation is in the town.
+Volunteers will be helping sort through donations in the charity’s warehouse in Ioannina and distribute food, clothing, hygiene products and other goods to refugees across western Greece.
+Volunteers are provided accommodation in Ioannina, but have to cover their own food.
+The nearest airport to Ioannina is Preveza, alternatives are Thessaloniki or Athens.

 - Information point for Lesvos volunteers – facebook group